-- First of all search for the Microsoft Download Center for exe or owc11.exe, depending on the version that you have find through above mentioned reference missing section.
+- First of all, search for the Microsoft Download Center for exe or owc11.exe, depending on the version that you have to find through the above-mentioned reference missing section.

 - After then follow the instructions as guided in the Download Center to download and install the file properly.